savantly-net/superset-docker/README.md

 # superset-docker
 Superset docker image for Savantly projects

-Preconfigured to support Postgres, Dremio, and Alerting
+Preconfigured to support Postgres, and Alerting

 available in Dockerhub